 The Garvin clan started in Iowa after a blind date in high school with mom, dad, and three beautiful girls.
-After living in the South for ten years and growing their family, they wanted to document everything that was going on in their lives.
-With content ranging from wellness, home decor, style, and motherhood, Garvin and Co. give an inside look of the chic, young family Midwest aesthetic.
+After living in the South for 10 years and growing their family, they decided to document everything that was going on in their lives.
+With content ranging from wellness, home decor, style, and motherhood, Garvin and Co. give an inside look at the chic, young family Midwest aesthetic.
 They now have an online store that provides wellness products, fashion accessories, and home decor.

 31) Love Brown Sugar

-Love Brown Sugar’s creator Christina Brown is all about combining style with self-empowerment.
+Christina Brown, the creator of Love Brown Sugar, is all about combining style with self-empowerment.
 As a digital media strategist, lifestyle expert, and boss mompreneur of two, she wanted to share stories.
 She is passionate about empowering women to be the boss women they have the potential to be.
-By working with lifestyle brands to build digital content strategy she smoothly transitioned from the traditional working life into entrepreneurship.
+By working with lifestyle brands to build their digital content strategies, she smoothly transitioned from traditional working life into entrepreneurship.

 32) Allie Kibler

 As a life coach for women, Allie Kibler helps women and mothers understand that life is about more than work-life and motherhood.
 She uses her skills as a life coach to help women get a positive mindset, invest in proper self-care, develop effective time management, and set intentions.